jdi-docs/jdi-light/source/includes/_tutorial.md

 #browser.size=MAXIMIZE | 1024x762
 ...
 ```
-Let’s look at some of them in details: <br/>
+Let’s have a detailed look at some options: <br/>
 - __driver__ — we can specify the driver used to run our tests.
 Common options include _chrome_, _firefox_, _ie_… or we can just replace it with _${driver}_ and read the driver name from the command line.<br/>
 - **driver.version** — by default JDI Light will download the latest version of a driver for us, but if we need a specific version we can specify it here (in which case the framework will find and download exactly this version).<br/>
 - **timeout.wait.element** — the maximum amount of time in seconds that will be spent waiting for an element on the opened page to load.
 The default element loading timeout is 10 seconds.<br/>